hiroyannnn/gh-pr-inbox/README.md

 # gh-pr-inbox

-A GitHub CLI extension that collects PR review comments, groups them into threads, filters unresolved issues, prioritizes them, and outputs a clean, actionable "Inbox" for the PR author.
+A GitHub CLI extension that extracts unresolved PR review comments, prioritizes them, and outputs a clean format optimized for LLM/AI agent consumption.

 ## Purpose

-Reduce review noise and make it easy to decide what to fix next in your pull requests.
+Make it easy to feed PR review comments to LLMs like Claude Code or Cursor Agent.
+The tool filters out resolved threads, assigns priority levels (P0/P1/P2), and outputs Markdown or JSON that's ready to use as prompt input.

 ## Installation